OutSystems/docs-product/src/security/configure-authentication.md

 ### Logging out of the application

-When an end user logs out of an app, all sessions are terminated.
+When an end user logs out of an app, all sessions in that browser are terminated.
 This prevents any invalid persistent authenticated session from staying alive.

 When the single sign-on between app types (SSO) is configured, if the end user logs out of a Reactive or Mobile app, all Traditional web apps in the same browser scope, regardless of the user provider, are also be logged out.